 Money and time is the most critical element of any business.
 You must be mindful of where you are investing and what benefits you can derive from it.
 Having a concise but concrete outline of the budget and timescale is a must.
-While estimating your budget you must consider all factors, such as potential hidden costs, Total Cost of Ownership, ROI, customizations required, updates and maintenance costs, training costs, and hardware setup costs in case you are planning to deploy an on-premise ERP system.
+While estimating your budget you must consider all factors, such as potential hidden costs, Total Cost of Ownership, ROI, customizations required, updates and maintenance costs, training costs, and hardware setup costs in case you are planning to deploy an on-premises ERP CRM software.

 One must search for the potential benefits expected from the newly implemented ERP systems.
 It should be measured in both quantitative and qualitative manner.
 There should be proper documentation regarding the expected benefits to all stakeholders including customers and employees instead of mere intuition.